AlexAUT/Kroniax-Mapeditor-old/README.md

 Kroniax-Mapeditor
 =================

-The official source of the mapeditor of Kroniax, being developed by Alexander Weinrauch in C++ with SFML.
+The official source of the mapeditor of Kroniax(Version 0.7+), being developed by Alexander Weinrauch in C++ with SFML.

 Please read the license file!